 General Stylus Maintenance

 While there is some controversy around cleaning a stylus versus replacing it, there are some specific steps you can take to clean your stylus without risking damage to your records.
-Your stylus comes into contact with a variety of kinds of gunk by benefit of touching records: dust, dirt and oil from your fingers just to name a few.
-Here’s some quick cleaning steps to keep everything shiny and playing well:
+Your stylus comes into contact with a variety of kinds of gunk by benefit of touching records: dust, dirt, and oil from your fingers just to name a few.
+If you do not currently own a carbon fiber stylus brush, here are some quick cleaning steps to keep everything shiny and playing well:

 1. Place a drop or two of stylus cleaner on a stylus brush